 Patrick Bryant has practiced for more than a decade on behalf of unions and employees in Massachusetts, Oregon and Vermont.
 He has extensive experience advocating on behalf of public safety unions, particular police associations, in all phases of employment and collective bargaining, including grievance and interest arbitration, collective bargaining, critical incident responses, disciplinary investigations, civil service appeals, and unfair labor practices.

-Ian Russell’s practice involves a variety of employment and labor issues.
-He represents union clients and individual employees in cases before private arbitrators, the National Labor Relations Board, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, and the Massachusetts state and federal courts.
-He has also worked extensively on state and federal class actions involving failure to pay overtime wages, gratuities and misclassification of employees as independent contractors.
+Ian Russell’s practice involves a variety of labor and employment issues.
+He represents union clients in both the private and public sector.
+He regularly represents clients in cases before private arbitrators, the National Labor Relations Board, the Massachusetts Department of Labor Relations, the Massachusetts Commission Against Discrimination, and the Massachusetts state and federal courts.
+He has also worked extensively on state and federal class actions involving failure to pay overtime wages, gratuities and the misclassification of employees as independent contractors.

 Jim's entire legal career has been devoted to representing unions and individual workers.
 His experience representing unions includes contract negotiations, appearing before federal and state agencies, courts, and arbitrators on issues ranging from individual discipline, denial of benefits, contract interpretation, and statutory violations.